 NOTE: requirements beyond the baseline listed above may be necessary for certain classes of requestors.

-MUST define a dispute resolution and complaints process.
+MUST define a dispute resolution and complaints process to challenge actions taken by the Accreditation Authority.

 MUST be audited by an auditor on a regular basis.
 Should the Accreditation Authority be found in breach of the accreditation policy and requirements, it will be given an opportunity to address the breach, but in cases of repeated failure, a new Accreditation Authority must be identified or created.
 Additionally, accredited entities MUST be audited for compliance with the accreditation policy and requirements on a regular basis; (Note: detailed information regarding auditing requirements can be found in the Auditing preliminary recommendation).